A Cost-Benefit Analysis of On-Premise Large Language Model Deployment: Breaking Even with Commercial LLM Services: Conclusion

+\textbf{Strategic Implications.} Deployment choices can be grouped into short-term (0–6 months), mid-term (6–24 months), and long-term ($\ge$24 months) investments, which offers organizations a practical lens to align cost recovery with strategic goals.
+The rapid evolution of models, hardware, and pricing means deployment is a continuous optimization problem rather than a one-time decision.

-\textbf{Future Research Directions:} Future work should empirically validate break-even projections through longitudinal studies of real-world deployments.
-Total cost of ownership modeling needs to be expanded to incorporate operational realities such as staffing, energy consumption, hardware failures, and maintenance overheads.
-Hybrid deployment paradigms deserve further exploration, balancing economic efficiency with reliability and strategic flexibility.
-Finally, new benchmarking frameworks should be developed to track performance and cost metrics over time, enabling fairer and more accurate comparison across the rapidly evolving open-source and commercial ecosystems.
+\textbf{Future Work.} Further research should empirically validate these break-even estimates and extend TCO models to include staffing and maintenance, and explore hybrid paradigms that combine economic efficiency with reliability.
+Continued benchmarking will be essential to track performance and cost convergence between open and commercial ecosystems.

-By situating break-even analyses within the broader context of evolving benchmarks, infrastructure costs, and deployment strategies, this survey highlights both the opportunities and the challenges of navigating the shifting landscape of LLM economics.
+Overall, this study situates break-even analysis within the broader landscape of evolving LLM technology and highlights both the growing accessibility of local deployment and the ongoing economic tension with cloud-based services.